-Verifications of the procedures used to submit credit claims
+Verifications of the procedures and systems used to submit credit claims

-NCBs, or supervisors or external auditors, shall conduct a one-off verification of the appropriateness of the procedures used by the counterparty to submit the information on credit claims to the Eurosystem.
-In the event of significant changes to such procedures, a new one-off verification of those procedures may be conducted.
+NCBs, or supervisors or external auditors, shall conduct a verification of the appropriateness of the procedures and systems used by the counterparty to submit the information on credit claims to the Eurosystem prior to the first mobilisation of credit claims by the counterparty.
+The verification of the procedures and systems shall subsequently be conducted at least once every five years.
+In the event of significant changes to such procedures or systems, a new verification may be conducted.